ig3/srf/README.md

 the interval grows: from quite slowly (card ease factor around 1) to quite quickly (ease factors closer to 2 or more).

+##### Correct Factor

+The correct factor is based on the ease of 'mature' cards recently reviewed.

+It is adjusted to achieve an average of config.percentCorrectTarget (default 90%) 'correct' answers (i.e. not Again).

+The window for calculation of the correct factor is config.percentCorrectWindow (default 1 month).

-One of the objectives of the scheduler is an overall recollection of 90% of mature cards.
-Mature cards are those with an interval of more than 21 days.
+Mature cards are those with an interval greater than config.matureThreshold (default 21 days).
-For this calculation, Again is considered failure while Hard, Good and Easy are all success.
-So, the target is that you are able to achieve Hard, Good or Easy for 90% of reviews of mature cards.

-The card ease factor deals with differences between cards.
-The 'correct' factor deals with overall performance.

-The percentage correct is calculated by a linear sliding window of answers in the past month.

-The 'correct' factor is adjusted up or down according to whether the average percent correct is greater than or less than 90%.
+The 'correct' factor is adjusted up or down according to whether the average percent correct is greater than or less than config.percentCorrectTarget (default 90%).

 It is adjusted slowly, only once per day.

-The 'correct' factor is not specific to any card.
-It is adjusted according to overall performance.

-The new interval is the product of the old interval multiplied by these two factors, then subject to minimum 60 seconds and maximum 1 year.

 #### Easy